donnykd/path-planning/README.md

 # Path Planning in a Game Environment
-An unlisted youtube video describing the project: https://youtu.be/1BO0VXOI-cM

-## This is Galid Mahamed's Work on AI Planning
 This repository contains PDDL files such as the domain which is called "explorer.pddl" and 7 problem files each in their own folder.
 The problem file folders also contain the expected test results for the problem files which are used to test them.

 An A* algorithm was also created and is inside the maven project folder called heuristic.
 This folder holds the classes and tests created when implementing an A* algorithm with a domain specific heuristic.
 The main classes can be found in the subdirectory *..heuristic\src\main\java\com\gmahamed\search* while the tests can be found in *..heuristic\src\test\java\com\gmahamed\search*